Are You Ready to Stop Renting and Buy a Waterloo Region Home?

 You can calculate your debt to income easily by adding up all of your monthly debt payments.
 Once you know what all your monthly debts cost, then you can divide that number by your gross monthly income.

 If you have high balances on your credit cards, you can pay them down in order to look more appealing to lenders.
 You do not have to pay them off completely.
 Instead, pay them down enough to hit the right DTI.
-Then, you can put that extra money into building an emergency fund for your home.
+Then, you can put that extra money into building a fund for a down payment on your first Waterloo Region home.

 You think it’s time to put down roots in a specific place.

-Purchasing a home requires paying a lot of costs at the beginning that cannot really be recouped in the first few years of ownership.
+Buying a Waterloo Region home requires paying a lot of costs at the beginning that cannot really be recouped in the first few years of ownership.
 In other words, for a home purchase to make financial sense, you need to be ready to stick around for a while.
-Over time, the investment can prove quite positive, but it does take time.
+Over time, the investment can prove very positive, and even very lucrative, but it does take time.

 Real estate has been shown over and over again to be an excellent long term investment.
 Like other investments, it is not for someone who might need to move quickly because of a job relocation.

 Lenders prefer you to have had the same job for a while as well, a job you are probably going to stay at for years after you purchase the home.
 They prefer you to have a steady, stable income so that you are less of a risk.
 Your regular income – in the eyes of the lender – helps ensure you won’t miss mortgage payments.

 You are sick of pouring money into someone else’s mortgage.